This post is also available in: 简体中文 (Chinese (Simplified))

 Striking Off – Solvent Company

 For striking-off, the directors will each have to make a declaration stating that the Company has either not commenced business since incorporation or have ceased business, have no assets and liabilities as well as do not have any dues to the authorities.
-Thereafter, the directors will proposed and the shareholders will approve the application to strike-off the company.
+Thereafter, the directors will proposed and the shareholders will approve the application to strike-off the company or close down company Singapore.
 The whole process from the date of submission of documents to ACRA will take about 4 months.

 A company can be restored within 6 years from the date of striking off.
 A person who would like to restore the company will need to obtain a Court Order to restore the struck off company.